hydroffice/hyo2_qc/docs/user_manual_survey_flier_finder.rst

     The output message at the end of **Flier Finder v9** execution.

 * An output window will open in File Explorer.
 From the output window, drag-and-drop the desired output file into the processing software to guide the review.
 Each candidate flier is labeled using the identifier of the algorithm that detected it (e.g., "2" for Gaussian Curvature).

-* The output file names adopt the following convention:

-  * [grid filename].FFv9.chk[identifier of each selected algorithm].flt[identifier of each selected filter]

 |